slancio/meeplespace-old/README.md

 [Details][phase-four]

-### Phase 5: Email notifications and CSS (~2 day)
+### Phase 5: Notifications, Email Reminders and CSS (~2 day)
-I'll add the ability for the app to automatically send users reminder emails for their upcoming events.
+Add Notifications to application.
+I'll also add the ability for the app to automatically send users reminder emails for their upcoming events.
 This is where I'll also do a final pass on the CSS and try to make sure the design of the site is solid.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] Set Notification preferences
 - [ ] Comments/Images for Completed Events
 - [ ] Allow Non-Users to sign up and join event at same time
 - [ ] View Own Past Events